stackpond/ethereum-api/README.md

 Infura API has rate limit imposed (refer https://infura.io/pricing) which may also slow down the processing.

-The search by address is especially slow because Infura API does not provide any API for this use.
-Hence every transactions of every block needs to be processed and it can a very long time before the results are fetched.
+**The search by address is especially slow because Infura API does not provide any API for this use.
+Hence every transactions of every block needs to be processed and it can take a very long time before the results are fetched.
 I have few ideas to speed this up by creating an indexer service separate from core API which can then be consumed for faster processing.
-This is TBD.
+This is TBD.**